anko/tapson/readme.markdown

 discussed in the Github issue tracker.

 Git commits in this repository tagged with a valid [semantic version][5] are actual versions of the standard.

 Semantic versioning 2.0.0 applies.
+This means:

+-   A major version bump implies the new standard is not backward-compatible with previous versions.
+(For example, if a property is renamed.)
+-   A minor version bump implies a backward-compatible improvement (For example, if a new JSON object field is introduced as an optional feature.)
+-   A patch version bump implies wording or typographical tweaks, or addition of extra information, with no change in meaning for the standard itself.

 If you write a tool that consumes or produces tapson, please make it clear to users what version it complies to.